Apex0909/multi_zones-by-Apex/README.md

 * It adds a "global" speed limiter which allows you to set the maximum speed of someone outside any greenzone.

 Now this script is almost standalone, you do not require any frameworks for it to work, however we have decided we want to include the mythic notifications possibility.
-If you do not wish to use mythic notifications please do the following:
+If you do not wish to use mythic notifications you can remove that part of the code without problems.

-Navigate to the 2 client files.

-For "cl_m-gz.lua" (greenzones) comment out line 59 & 75.
-For "cl_m-rz.lua" (redzones) comment out line 43 & 53.

-If you wish to use mythic notifications but not text do the following: (note: the "You entered a redzone" text will stay on the players screen as long as the player is inside the redzone.
-This is intended)

-For "cl_m-gz.lua" (greenzones) comment out line 35 & 44.
-For "cl_m-rz.lua" (redzones) comment out line 21 & 29.

-By default the greenzones have no sphere around them ingame, only on the (mini)map, the redzones by default have both "ingame" and on the (mini)map a sphere.
-If you wish to change either do the following:

-* Add "ingame" sphere to greenzone: Go to cl_m-gz.lua, uncomment line 30

-* Remove "ingame" sphere from redzone: Go to cl_m-rz.lua and comment out line 19

 You are allowed to edit my scripts to your liking, however if you wish to publish it please link this release in your post! :smiley: